styladev/plugin-wordpress/README.md

 1. Install and activate the following plugin to allow php in pages: https://wordpress.org/plugins/allow-php-in-posts-and-pages/

-2. Copy the StylaMagazine folder into the wp-content/plugins
+2. Copy the entire StylaMagazine folder into your wp-content/plugins folder

 3. Activate the StylaMagazine plugin in Wordpress